About the Course

 Fast-Paced High School Biology

 This course covers material ordinarily included in a year-long introductory course in high school biology, typically a prerequisite for AP® or IB Biology.
-You’ll begin with the smallest unit, the atom, and build toward the final discussions of ecology and the environment.
-Along the way, you and your classmates will sample biochemistry, genetics and cellular processes, and integrate these concepts into your studies of evolution and systems of living things, such as respiration and reproduction.
-Through readings, lectures, and lab work, including dissections, you’ll finish the course with a strong foundation in biological concepts.
+We’ll begin with the smallest unit, the atom, and build toward discussions of ecology and the environment.
+Along the way, we’ll sample biochemistry, genetics, and cellular processes, and integrate these concepts into our studies of evolution and systems of living things, such as respiration and reproduction.
+Through readings, lectures, and lab work, you’ll finish the course with a strong foundation in biological concepts.
 Lab time constitutes at least 20 hours of the course.
 This course is intended for students who have completed grade 8 or above.
 If you have just completed grade 7, you are urged to take CTY’s Introduction to the Biomedical Sciences before taking this course.

 Typical Class Size: 18-20